Sustol FDA Approval History

 Granisetron was first approved by the FDA in 1993 and is available generically in oral tablet and injection formulations.

 Sustol injection is administered by a healthcare practitioner subcutaneously over 20 to 30 seconds.
 It is given in combination with dexamethasone at least 30 minutes before the start of chemotherapy, on the first day of the chemotherapy cycle.
 The long acting formulation is intended to last at least five days, covering both the acute and delayed phases of CINV.

 Common side effects include injection site reactions (infections, bruising, pain, tenderness), constipation, fatigue, headache, diarrhea, abdominal pain, insomnia, dyspepsia, dizziness, asthenia, and gastroesophageal reflux.

-Development History and FDA Approval Process for Sustol
+Development Timeline for Sustol

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.